A roundup of kosher restaurants and take out in Sarona.

 KOSHER – NO CERTIFICATE

-There are a number of places in Sarona Market which claim to use only kosher dairy or parev ingredients but as the stores are open on Shabbat, they do not have a kosher certificate.
+There are a number of places in Sarona Market that claim to use only kosher dairy or parev ingredients but as the stores are open on Shabbat, they do not have a kosher certificate.
 While this is not an option for everybody, I am including this information for those who are happy with this distinction.

-Included in this category are Gulis who make crispy dough balls which are drizzled with a choice of hot chocolate sauces and various other crunchy and sweet toppings.
+Included in this category are Gulis who make crispy dough balls that are drizzled with a choice of hot chocolate sauces and various other crunchy and sweet toppings.
 Perfect for sharing or as an indulgent dessert.
 Frost serves frozen yogurt with a tower of waffle cubes on top, drizzled with chocolate and covered with various sweet toppings.
 Other dessert options are cookies from Cookie Bucket, chocolates and cakes from Fauchon Paris and smoothies from Rebar.
 All the pre-packaged chocolates at Max Brenner are kosher (with a hechsher) but the freshly made items are not.

 Here are other posts about Sarona: